Laughing Gull Foundation

 - "Grantseekers who plan their approach carefully may find success here"

-- The foundation "is a progressive and responsive funder that likes to invest in smaller organizations and is not averse to taking modest risks"
+- The foundation "is a progressive and responsive funder that likes to invest in smaller organisations and is not averse to taking modest risks"

-- They prioritize organizations that are "rooted in the South" but also fund some national organizations providing support to the Southeast
+- They prioritise organisations that are "rooted in the South" but also fund some national organisations providing support to the Southeast

 6. Recent Grantee Examples